 Borax is used as a natural antifungal and antiparasitic.
 It is a critical ingredient in Ted from Bangkok’s famous mange cure for pets.
 Baking soda is commonly used to treat digestive ills and alkalize the body.

 Green tea has been in use for many hundreds of years.
-This tea boasts antioxidants and is purported to reduce inflammation as well as benefit those with diabetes, arthritis, and may even be a cancer preventative.1
+Studies show that this tea boasts antioxidants and is purported to reduce inflammation as well as benefit those with diabetes, arthritis, and may even be a cancer preventative.1

 Topical Use of Borax-Baking Soda